LGBTQ history in Canada: 20th century

+World War I

+World War I was a watershed moment for LGBTQ Canadians, where for the first time many queer people who enlisted were able to meet and form connections with queer people from around the world.
+It was also a period of increased persecution for queer soldiers who were arrested and imprisoned because of their sexual orientation.
+At least 35 men were charged under "gross indecency" during the war.

+1940s–1950s

-Changes to the Criminal Code in 1948 and 1961 were used to brand gay men as "criminal sexual psychopaths" and "dangerous sexual offenders."
+Changes to the Criminal Code in 1948 and 1961 were used to brand gay men as "criminal sexual psychopaths" and "dangerous sexual offenders".
 These labels provided for indeterminate prison sentences.

 1960s

 The "fruit machine" was employed in Canada in the 1950s and 1960s during a campaign to eliminate all homosexuals from the civil service, the Royal Canadian Mounted Police (RCMP), and the military.
 A substantial number of workers did lose their jobs.
 Although funding for the "fruit machine" project was cut off in the late 1960s, the investigations continued, and the RCMP collected files on over 9,000 "suspected" homosexuals.

 The court case of Everett George Klippert caused much discussion of homosexuality among Canadians.
 He was the last person in Canada to be arrested, charged, prosecuted, convicted, and imprisoned for gross indecency for homosexuality before the decriminalization of homosexual acts in 1969; the reform was a direct result of the Klippert case.
 In 1965 Everett George Klippert was interrogated by the police as part of an arson investigation in the Northwest Territories.
 Klippert was arrested after admitting that he had had sex with other men.
 When psychiatrists determined that he was unlikely to stop having sex with men, he was declared a dangerous offender and sentenced to life in prison.
 Maclean's, Canada's popular newsweekly, then printed an article sympathetic to homosexuals.
 This led to increasing calls to reform Canada's law on homosexuality.
 Klippert was released in 1971.

 Same-sex sexual activity was decriminalized in Canada as a result of legislation (Bill C-150) introduced in 1967 and passed in 1969 by then-Justice Minister and Attorney General of Canada, Pierre Trudeau (who later became the 15th prime minister of Canada).
 He famously commented, "There's no place for the state in the bedrooms of the nation."